ORDERS OF PROTECTION

 - Order the Respondent to leave a shared residence.

 - Grant you possession of essential personal effects.

 - Order the Respondent to attend counseling.

 - Establish permanent child custody or use of the shared residence.

-Petitions for Orders of Protection and Anti-Harassment Orders may be filed at the Court Monday through Friday, after 8:30 am.
-Ask the Court Clerk for the forms to request an order for protection or an anti-harassment order.
+Petitions for Orders of Protection may be filed at the Court Monday through Friday, after 8:30 am.
+Ask the Court Clerk for the forms to request an order for protection.
 After the forms are filled out, you will speak to a judge about your case.
 If there is an emergency, a temporary order that is good for up to 14 days will be issued.
 A hearing will be set within 14 days and the Respondent will be given notice of that hearing.
 At the hearing the court will decide if the order should be made effective for one year or longer.

 Click here for a Safety Plan for Domestic Violence.

 Click here for General information on Domestic Violence.